 - In Beavis and Butt-Head Do America, there's a scene where the two main characters meet their fathers in the middle of the desert.
 After having a dinner of canned beans by campfire, Butthead's dad turns around and proceeds to fart into the flames, causing an explosion equivalent to a nuclear explosion.

 - B&B also utilize burps and farts as (non-lethal) weaponry in their video game.

-- In the opening of the first Shrek movie, Shrek jumps into a pond, releases a potent fart, and three dead fish who were caught in the deadly blast floats up, which then Shrek smirks as he picks up a fart-killed fish.
+- In the opening of the first Shrek movie, Shrek jumps into a pond, releases a potent fart, and three dead fish who were caught in the deadly blast float to the surface; Shrek smirks as he picks up a fart-killed fish.
 Ogre astrology and mythology includes "Bloodnut the Flatulent", whose constellation includes hunters fleeing his stench.
 Also, when reaching the brimstone-smelling dragon lair...

 Donkey: Man, you gotta warn somebody before you crack one like that.
 My mouth was open and everything.

 Shrek: Donkey, if that was me, you'd be dead.